 Clipart is a great timesaver for busy classroom teachers who are inundated with the daily grind of teaching.
-I use clipart in my own classroom in many ways and I think it has more advantages than what can be bought in any local teacher store.
+I use clipart in my own classroom in many ways.
+And I think it has more advantages than what can be bought at any local teacher store.
 What I love is the wide range of themes and styles to choose from, making it easy to find what I need from the comfort of my own home.
 Teachers of every subject matter can find something related to their content area to help with classroom decor.

 Clipart Saves Time and Sanity

 As an art teacher, I post student work in the hallways all year.
 I have two hallway bulletin boards to do.
 Also, I prep in-classroom boards filled with content related to teaching art.
 In both scenarios, clipart has been a great help in reducing the number of hours it takes to create something fun and exciting for the kids to see on their first day in my room without it costing an arm and a leg.
 But it wasn’t always that easy.

 When I first started teaching years ago, teachers would either make their own things or go to the teacher store and buy what they needed.
 This usually consisted of many packs of die-cut letters and large, bulky poster board-sized images that we tacked or stapled to our bulletin boards.
 They had to be stored properly so they wouldn’t get ruined.
 And yes, many teachers still do things this way.

 But seriously?
 There’s a much more efficient, economical, and less time-consuming way to make your classroom bulletin boards sparkle: clipart.